Jdka1/web-card/README.md

 **Add:**

 Cards
-- [x] ML/AI (GitHub projects, physical projects, robotics, etc)
+- [ ] ML/AI (GitHub projects, physical projects, robotics, etc)
-- [x] Internships - how you contributed and what you learned and how you incorporated learning in the future—lidar photo
+- [ ] Internships - how you contributed and what you learned and how you incorporated learning in the future—lidar photo
-- [x] Photography
+- [ ] Photography
 - [ ] Finance
-- [ ] Japanese
+- [ ] Japanese — translations, essays, photos
 - [ ] Piano, why I started playing

 - [ ] Personal blog/articles

 - [ ] Geography